 Best For: A small fish tank with power filters or all in one aquariums

 6. Coralife Turbo Twist

 A readily available UV sterilizer in pet stores and local fish stores.

 The Coralife Turbo Twist UV Sterilizer is probably going to be the most widely available UV sterilizer on this list.
 The main feature with the Coralife Turbo Twist UV Sterilizer is that it has a twist chamber which really cuts down on the size making this a compact unit even for it’s larger models.
 It still needs to be used with a Canister Filter or a Sump, but you can work with smaller spaces with it.

 Given it’s twist chamber, it has the added dwell time that makes it a first category sterilizer, which will satisfy most requirements for fish tank and pond keepers.
 Overall, the Coralife Turbo Twist UV Sterilizer is a good all around unit that is easy to find in stores and easy to get UV bulbs and replacement parts.

 - Can be used in an all in one tank

-- Pricey for a first category sterilizer
+- Pricey for a first category UV light sterilizer

 Best For: Aquariums with sumps or canister filters

-Innovative marine makes this a very easy to use unit as the uv sterilizer bulbs work in cartridges that you just pull out and dispose off when they are ready to be replaced. this makes maintenance and install very easy and one of the easiest and carefree units to operate on the list.
-Innovative also makes a universal model that hang right into a aquarium sump for those of you with small sumps that want a plug and play unit.
-These units are capable of the first category of sterilization so you will be getting a standard sterilization, which should suit most aquarists needs.
+Innovative marine makes this a very easy to use unit as the aquarium uv sterilizer bulbs work in cartridges that you just pull out and dispose off when they are ready to be replaced. this makes maintenance and install very easy and one of the easiest and carefree units to operate on the list.
+Innovative also makes a universal model that hang right into an aquarium sump for those of you with small sumps that want a plug and play unit.
+These uv sterilizer units are capable of the first category of sterilization so you will be getting a standard sterilization, which should suit most aquarists needs.